NCAA responds after coaches criticize conditions at women’s volleyball tournament

 “And then the logistics of actually playing a match, having a locker room, having a whiteboard, having bathrooms, things like that.
 Where do they change?
 The volleyball players warm up and then they change into their uniforms; how’s that going to work [if] you’re in the middle of Convention Hall C?”

-Kelly Sheffield, coach of top-seeded Wisconsin, echoed Cook’s concerns about practice schedules and added that he also was frustrated by the tournament’s broadcast arrangements.
-ESPN will stream the first two rounds of the event without play-by-play announcers or analysts.
+Kelly Sheffield, coach of top-seeded Wisconsin, shared Cook’s concerns about practice schedules and added that he also was frustrated by the tournament’s broadcast arrangements.
+ESPN initially planned to stream the first two rounds of the event without play-by-play announcers or analysts.

-“There’s some things that are exciting.
-There’s some things that are disappointing,” Sheffield said Thursday.
-“I think one of the disappointing things is we just found out that the first couple rounds are going to be on ESPN3, which is a streaming situation, but just found out that there’s not going to be any broadcasting for any of those.
-I really hope that they take a closer look at that because I have a feeling that could blow up as much as what the weight room stuff did in women’s basketball.

-“It’s stunning that they’re not going to be putting a broadcast team because you could easily do that [with] people from their homes.
-For me it’s just lazy that you’ve got an NCAA tournament that only has 48 teams in it but you’re not going to be able to have commentators or play-by-play, that you’re just going to be looking at silence while watching NCAA tournament games.”
+“It’s stunning that they’re not going to be putting a broadcast team because you could easily do that [with] people from their homes,” Sheffield said Thursday.
+“It’s just lazy that you’ve got an NCAA tournament that only has 48 teams in it but you’re not going to be able to have commentators or play-by-play, that you’re just going to be looking at silence while watching NCAA tournament games.”

 The NCAA on Thursday night denied there would be no changing areas.
 “Contrary to reports, players were never expected to change clothes on the bench,” it said in a statement.
 “Each team will have a secure changing area on-site.”
 It also gave details of how practice-court flooring was installed.

-Regarding Sheffield’s complaints about broadcasting, the NCAA said it was not required to produce live coverage or commentary in the first two rounds of the tournament and cited “additional technical challenges, including four streams going out at the same time from one location.
-Announcers will call matches remotely for the Regional Semifinals and Regional Finals — then will be on-site to call matches for the National Semifinals and Championship match.”
+Regarding Sheffield’s complaints about the broadcasts, the NCAA said it was not required to produce live coverage or commentary in the first two rounds of the tournament and cited “additional technical challenges, including four streams going out at the same time from one location.
+Announcers will call matches remotely for the regional semifinals and regional finals — then will be on-site to call matches for the national semifinals and championship match.”

+Purdue Coach Dave Shondell said ESPN was working to include commentators into first and second-round matches in a Twitter post on Friday.
+The company confirmed their inclusion in a statement to The Washington Post.

+“ESPN is committed to presenting the NCAA Volleyball Championship in its entirety for the first time this year, including the first and second round matches.
+Despite the variety of challenges related to the pandemic, all 47 matches will be live on an ESPN platform and will include commentators,” it said.

-Cook’s and Sheffield’s concerns came on the heels of the NCAA being forced to acknowledge inequities between its men’s and women’s basketball tournaments after numerous disparities were highlighted by players, coaches and media members.
+The concerns of Cook and Sheffield came on the heels of the NCAA being forced to acknowledge inequities between its men’s and women’s basketball tournaments after numerous disparities were highlighted by players, coaches and media members.

 Women’s players and coaches pressured NCAA President Mark Emmert to call for “an independent review” in late March.
 Their actions caught the attention of House Democrats, who asked for a review of the NCAA’s other championships and raised questions about the organization’s role in fueling inequity in college sports.